 Biography

-Dr. Amarasuriya has published more than 90 journal articles and conference papers in IEEE prestigious journals and flagship conferences.
+Dr. Aruma Baduge has published more than 150 journal and conference papers in IEEE prestigious journals and flagship conferences.
 He was awarded the exemplary reviewer certificates for IEEE Communication Letters in 2011 and 2012, and for IEEE Wireless Communication Letters in 2013 by the IEEE communication society.
 He was the recipient of the best paper award in the wireless communication symposium at the Global Communications conference, San Diego, CA, USA 2015.
 In recognition of Dr. Amarasuriya's academic, research and scholarly achievements, he was awarded four major awards: (i) Natural Sciences and Engineering Research Council of Canada (NSERC) post-doctoral fellowship, (ii) Izaak Walton Killam Memorial Scholarship, (iii) Alberta Innovates-Technology Future Graduate Student Scholarship in Information and Communications Technology, and (iv) Andrew Stewart Memorial Graduate Prize.
-He has been serving as an associate editor for IEEE Communication Letters, IEEE Wireless Communication Letters and IEEE Open Journal for Communications Society.
-He received the best editor appreciation from IEEE Communication Letters - 2020.
-Dr. Baduge is the recipient of Early Career faculty Excellence Award for 2021 from Southern Illinois University, Carbondale.
+He is currently serving as an associate editor for IEEE Trasactions on Wireless communications and IEEE wireless Communication Letters.
+He has previously served as an associate editor for IEEE Transactions on Communications, IEEE Wireless Communication Letters and IEEE Open Journal for Communications Society.